-The focus of her practice broadly covers the areas of concessions and energy, managing energy assignments from a regulatory, corporate and commercial standpoint, including in international arbitration proceedings.
+Alketa practises in the areas of concession and energy, where she manages energy assignments on regulatory, corporate and commercial matters, including international arbitration proceedings.

-Her experience includes providing regular tax advice to commercial companies, on corporate tax, VAT, employees' taxation matters, involvement in the management of several tax aspects of mergers and acquisitions transactions, tax planning, and restructuring.
+She has extensive experience in providing regular tax advice to commercial companies in corporate tax, VAT and employee taxation matters, and is involved in the management of several tax aspects of mergers and acquisitions transactions, tax planning and restructuring.

-Alketa has performed a number of tax and legal due diligence assignments, and has managed legal consultancy for international clients.
+In addition, Alketa has performed a number of tax and legal due diligence assignments and managed legal consultancy to international clients.
 She has also assisted foreign clients during international arbitration proceedings and is active as a tax litigator in the Albanian courts.
+Alketa chairs the tax and legal committee of the American Chamber of Commerce in Albania.

-Alketa graduated in Law at the Law Faculty, University of Tirana, Albania, in 1999 and in Finance at the Faculty of Economy, University of Tirana, Albania in 2004.
+Alketa graduated in Law at the Law Faculty, University of Tirana, Albania in 1999 and in Finance at the Faculty of Economy, University of Tirana, Albania in 2004.